 Acidisation and fracking – short for high-volume hydraulic fracturing – are both stimulation techniques designed to release oil or gas tightly trapped inside the pores of rocks.
 While fracking is used to crack open shale, acidising is used to dissolve passageways through limestone or sandstone.

 In the UK, the Infrastructure Act 2015 introduced a new definition of fracking as involving the injection of more than 1,000 cubic metres of fluid per stage or more than 10,000 cubic metres in total.
-Under current UK law, fracking can only take place at below 1,000 metres depth.
 The type of oil exploration we see in Surrey uses lower volumes of water, so is not counted as fracking and is not subject to the fracking regulations or the moratorium on fracking.

 Yet acidisation requires similar techniques to fracking, including the drilling of long horizontal laterals, and a densely-spaced pattern of wells, and has many of the same impacts.

 Acidisation involves injecting solutions of acids along with other chemicals into wells.
 The objective is either to clean the well, or to create passageways through the rock along which oil or gas can flow.
 The industry divides acidising (or acidisation) broadly into three ‘tiers’.
 In increasing order of intensity: